 Understanding Hunter syndrome

-Hunter syndrome, or mucopolysaccharidosis type II (MPS II), is a rare genetic disorder in which large sugar molecules called glycosaminoglycans (also known as GAGs, or mucopolysaccharides), build up in body tissues.
-Hunter syndrome is caused by a deficiency of the lysosomal enzyme iduronate-2-sulfatase (IDS).
+Hunter syndrome, or mucopolysaccharidosis type II (MPS II), is a rare progressively debilitating genetic disorder in which large sugar molecules called glycosaminoglycans (also known as GAGs, or mucopolysaccharides) build up in brain and body tissues.
+Hunter syndrome is caused by a deficiency of the lysosomal enzyme iduronate-2-sulfatase, which is responsible for the breakdown of glycosaminoglycans.

-What are the signs and symptoms of Hunter syndrome?2,3
+What are the signs and symptoms of Hunter syndrome?1,2

 -